aws-amplify/docs/js/authentication.md

 - Go to *Federation* > *Identity providers*
 - Select an *Identity provider* and enter required credentials for the identity provider. (e.g., App Id, App secret, Authorized scope)
-- In the settings page for your selected identity provider (Facebook, Google, etc.),  set *Oauth Redirected URI* to `https://your-domain-prefix.auth.us-east-1.amazoncognito.com/oauth2/idpresponse` (*your-domain-prefix* is the domain prefix you have entered in previously).
+- In the settings page for your selected identity provider (Facebook, Google, etc.),  set *OAuth Redirected URI* to `https://your-domain-prefix.auth.us-east-1.amazoncognito.com/oauth2/idpresponse` (*your-domain-prefix* is the domain prefix you have entered in previously).
 - To retrieve user attributes from your identity provider, go to *Federation* > *Attribute mapping*.
 Here, you can map Federation Provider attributes to corresponding User pool attributes.

 If  *email* attribute is a required field in your Cognito User Pool settings, please make sure that you have selected *email* in your Authorized Scopes, and you have mapped it correctly to your User Pool attributes.